TechHireWorkshops/Getting-Started-With-Python/README.md

 ### Pipenv

 Just as Python has different versions, so too do the dependencies and libraries that you can use in Python.
-Often these different verions have differences that can break applications if the wrong one is being used.
+Often these different versions have differences that can break applications if the wrong one is being used.
 This can become a problem when working with others on apps, or installing a Python project from elsewhere.

-Python comes with a package manager called pip, similart to Node's npm, or Ruby's bundler.
+Python comes with a package manager called pip, similar to Node's npm, or Ruby's bundler.
 By default, however, pip installs the most recent version of each dependency when run.
 One way we used to address this issue, was by creating virtual environments for each Python project in which the app would run, with specified versions of each dependency (and the dependencies of those dependencies).

 This solution works, but involved using different libraries for installation of packages, and for creation and management of virtual environments.
 To consolidate this, pipenv was created.
 To install pipenv, we run: